Always love taking some time in Jan + Feb to explores new palettes and ideas.

 folded hills print idea4 c HH 2025

-A new project is on its way to NYC for installation in an office space at Hudson Yards—exciting to see a piece head to this massive development in Manhattan.
+A new project is installed in an office space at Hudson Yards—thrilled to place a piece in the office of the developer of this massive Manhattan development.

 When we began the design process, I explored a few abstracted “views” that layered the architecture of multiple Hudson Yards buildings.
 The idea was to find ways to abstract a number of HY buidlings into an energetic composition.